harry-witchel/Typographic/README.md

 These supplements are part of a scientific project and the scientific paper that arose from it in 2020:

-Typographic errors in health forum texts about multiple sclerosis lead to linear penalties in trustworthiness ratings by healthy participants
+Spelling errors in brief computer-mediated texts implicitly lead to linearly additive penalties in trustworthiness

 Authors